princebarpaga/Squeeze/README.md

-# McHacks 201 - Squeeze: A News Aggregator and Summarizer
+#Squeeze: A News Aggregator and Summarizer
+Created for McHacks 2018